Deepak-Gandrothu/bank-management-system/readme.md

-1\.
-Clone this repository.
+1. Clone this repository.

-2\.
-Open the project in Apache NetBeans.
+2. Open the project in Apache NetBeans.

-3\.
-Create and configure the required MySQL database.
+3. Create and configure the required MySQL database.

-4\.
-Update the database connection configuration in the project.
+4. Update the database connection configuration in the project.

-5\.
-Add the MySQL Connector/J library to the project if required.
+5. Add the MySQL Connector/J library to the project if required.

-6\.
-Build and run the project from NetBeans.
+6. Build and run the project from NetBeans.

 🗄️ Database

 The application uses MySQL for storing user and transaction information.

 JDBC is used to connect the Java application with the MySQL database.

 🎯 Learning Outcomes

 Through this project, I gained practical experience with:

-\--> Java programming
+--> Java programming

-\--> Object-Oriented Programming
+--> Object-Oriented Programming

-\-->Java Swing
+-->Java Swing

-\--> JDBC
+--> JDBC

-\--> MySQL
+--> MySQL

-\--> Database connectivity
+--> Database connectivity

-\--> Git and GitHub
+--> Git and GitHub

-\-->Building a real-world desktop application
+-->Building a real-world desktop application

-&#x20;👨‍💻 Author
+👨‍💻 Author

 Deepak

 B.Tech — Artificial Intelligence and Machine Learning

 📄 License

 This project is intended for educational and learning purposes.